Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Preliminaries

-There is a well-known duality between oriented planes in $\H^3$ and points in $\dS^3$, and a duality between space-like oriented planes in $\dS^3$ and points in $\H^3$.
-Indeed, each plane in $\H^3$ is the intersection of $\H^3$ with a linear hyperplane in $(\R^4, \langle .,. \rangle_M)$ passing through the origin.
+There is a well-known duality between oriented planes in $\H^3$ and points in $\dS^3$, and a duality between space-like planes in $\dS^3$ and points in $\H^3$.
+Indeed, each plane in $\H^3$ is the intersection of $\H^3$ with a linear hyperplane in $\R^4$ passing through the origin.
 Its unit normal in the positive direction belongs to $\dS^3$.
-Conversely, for any point in $\dS^3$ the orthogonal hyperplane in $(\R^4, \langle .,. \rangle_M)$ intersects $\H^3$ and determines an oriented geodesic plane there.
+Conversely, for any point in $\dS^3$ the orthogonal hyperplane in $\R^4$ intersects $\H^3$ and determines an oriented geodesic plane there.
 Similarly, one produces a correspondence between space-like planes in $\dS^3$ and points in $\H^3$.
+Note that we consider the planes oriented only in $\H^3$.
+To avoid this asymmetry, one either needs to pass to the projective space (and consider the respective quotient of $\dS^3$), or add to the consideration the mirror copy of $\H^3$, however, for our purposes we prefer not to do this.